Maria Komnene, Queen of Jerusalem: Succession dispute

 Having become completely disabled as leprosy progressed, Baldwin IV lay on his deathbed in early 1185.
 He arranged for Sibylla's son, Baldwin V, to undergo a crown-wearing ceremony after which Maria's husband, Balian, expressed their family's support for the boy by carrying him to banquet on his shoulders.
 The High Court awarded regency to Raymond of Tripoli.
 Raymond demanded that, in the case of Baldwin V's death, the decision of whether the crown should pass to Sibylla ("the daughter of Countess Agnes") or Isabella ("the daughter of Queen Maria") would be made by the pope, the Holy Roman emperor, and the kings of England and France.
 Baldwin IV died after the barons promised to uphold this condition.

 The boy king Baldwin V died of unknown causes in mid-1186.
 Sibylla hurried to Jerusalem to claim the throne.
 She and her supporters secured most of the royal domain while Raymond summoned the High Court to Maria's city of Nablus.
 The meeting was attended by Maria, Isabella, Humphrey, the Ibelins, and likely Raymond's stepsons, Hugh, William, and Ralph.
 When news of Sibylla and Guy's coronation in Jerusalem reached them, Raymond suggested crowning Isabella and Humphrey as rival monarchs.
 The argument that Isabella had a better claim than Sibylla because she was born in their father's reign while Sibylla had been born earlier probably came from Maria and the Byzantine tradition of porphyrogeniture, posits historian Jonathan Riley-Smith.
 Humphrey was unwilling to cause a civil war, however, and foiled the plan by sneaking out of Nablus and submitting to Sibylla.
 After that the rest of the nobility convened in Nablus, except Baldwin of Ibelin and Raymond, arrived to submit as well.

 Third Crusade

 Saladin took advantage of the discord between the nobles.
 He invaded the kingdom in April 1187 and won the Battle of Hattin on 4 July, which proved to be decisive.
-King Guy was captured, Lord Raynald executed, and Count Raymond died of an illness soon afterwards.
+He captured King Guy and executed Lord Raynald, and Count Raymond died of an illness soon afterwards.
 Queen Maria and her children left Nablus and joined her stepdaughter, Queen Sibylla, in Jerusalem.
 After besieging the capital, Saladin arranged for Maria, her children, household, and possessions to be escorted to Tyre.
 Jerusalem fell on 2 October.
 Maria reunited with Sibylla in Tripoli.
 Guy, who was released in 1188, decided to besiege Acre.
 The queens, Balian, Isabella, and Humphrey accompanied him, and the Third Crusade ensued.